liporuwcha/a___development_tools_infrastructure/README.md

 - ace - administrative tools inside the database
 - acj - database editor

-ad - Rust language
+### ad - Rust language

 - ada - Rust language
+[Rust](https://www.rust-lang.org/) is a language empowering everyone to build reliable and efficient software.
+It is low level as C and does not have a garbage collector.
+It is striving to be safe against memory bugs.
+- adb - rust compiler
+Rustc is the rust frontend compiler.
+It uses LLVM for the backend compiler.
+I like to change the default linker to MOLD.
-- adb - cargo crate dependencies
+- adc - cargo crate dependencies
+Libraries for Rust are called crates.
+They are published on [crates.io](https://crates.io/).
+My personal problem is that I cannot trust these libraries.
+For one project I need hundreds of them and I just cannot trust them.
+But there is nothing I can do.
+It will be fine for hobby projects, but not for any production.
+- add - other Rust tools
+They come along the installation like the linter Clippy or separately like cargo-auto.
+- ade - cargo-auto
+All the actions we repeat as developers must be automated.
+I created the tool [automation_tasks_rs and cargo-auto](https://github.com/automation-tasks-rs) for that purpose.
-- adc - cross platform compiling
+- adf - cross platform compiling
+If needed RUst compiler on Linux can build an executable for Windows.
+That is nice.
-- add - development container crustde
+- adi - development container crustde
+I like to have my development environment in a [Linux container CRUSTDE](https://github.com/CRUSTDE-ContainerizedRustDevEnv)
 - adj - VSCode as Rust editor
+VSCode is great.
+I like to use VSCode in Windows and remote connect to the Linux container CRUSTDE in Linux on WSL.
+- adk - Rust analyzer
+rust-analyzer is an implementation of Language Server Protocol for the Rust programming language.
+It provides features like completion and goto definition for many code editors, including VS Code.
+- adl - borrow checker
+Rust memory safety is achieved with these concepts: ownership, borrowing and lifetimes.
+It is a steep learning curve, but once you learn it it becomes automatic to think with these concepts in mind.
+- adm - expressions
+Rust is primarily an expression-based language.
+Nearly anything can return a value.
+- adn - variable scope and shadowing
+Variable bindings have a scope, and are constrained to live in a block.
+A block is a collection of statements enclosed by braces {}.
+Shadowing is a strange, but useful concept.
+When we declare a new variable with the same name as a previous variable.
+The new variable shadows the previous variable.
+It is really useful, but I critique the choice of making it implicit and not explicit.

-af - AXUM web server
+### af - AXUM web server

-ai - SSR server side rendering
+### ai - SSR server side rendering

-aj - client side rendering
+### aj - client side rendering

-ak - WASM, javascript
+### ak - WASM, javascript

 ## Open-source and free as a beer